hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Primitive Elements
 Primitive elements are single elements with a primitive value.
-If they are marked as *Must Support*, then the AU Core Responder **SHALL** be capable of providing the element value to meet the *Must Support* requirement.
-AU Core Requestors **SHALL** be capable of processing a resource with all elements to meet the *Must Support* requirement.
+If the primitive element is labelled as *Must Support*, then the
+- AU Core Responder **SHALL** populate the element if a value is known and allowed to be shared.
+- AU Core Requesters **SHALL** accept resource without error if element present containing any valid value.

 For example, the AU Core Organization Profile `name` element is a primitive string datatype.
 Therefore, when claiming conformance to this profile:

-- AU Core Responders **SHALL** be capable of providing a value in `Organization.name`.
+- AU Core Responder **SHALL** populate a value in `Organization.name` if a value is know or allowed to be shared.
-- AU Core Requestors **SHALL** be capable of an Organization resource with a value in `Organization.name`.
+- AU Core Requester **SHALL** accept an Organization resource without error if `Organization.name` is present and containing any valid value.

 ##### Must Support - Complex Elements
 Complex elements are composed of primitive and/or other complex elements.
 Elements may have additional rules defined in the profile that also apply, e.g. terminology binding, or invariants.

-For any complex element labelled as *Must Support*, an AU Core Responder **SHALL** be capable of providing at least one of the sub-element values.
-For some complex types a valid value can be constructed by populating only one sub-element, but usually more than one sub-element is needed.
-An AU Core Requestor **SHALL** be capable of processing the resource with all sub-elements.
+For any complex element labelled as *Must Support*, an:
+- AU Core Responder **SHALL** populate the element with at least one of the sub-element values.
+- AU Core Requester **SHALL** accept resource without error if element is present and containing any sub-elements.

 For example, the AU Core MedicationRequest Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile:
-- AU Core Responders **SHALL** be capable of providing a value in a `MedicationRequest.note` sub-element e.g. `MedicationRequest.note.text`.
+- AU Core Responder **SHALL** populate a value in a `MedicationRequest.note` sub-element if a value is known and allowed to be shared e.g. `MedicationRequest.note.text`.
-- AU Core Requestors **SHALL** be capable of processing the MedicationRequest resource with a value in `MedicationRequest.note`.
+- AU Core Requester **SHALL** accept the MedicationRequest resource without error if `MedicationRequest.note` is present and containing any sub-elements.

-If any sub-element is labelled as *Must Support*, an AU Core Responder **SHALL** be capable of providing all sub-elements.
+If any sub-element is labelled as *Must Support*, an:
+- AU Core Responder **SHALL** populate the element with all _Must Support_ sub-elements if a value is known and allowed to be shared.
+- AU Core Requester **SHALL** accept resource without error if _Must Support_ sub_elements are present containing any valid value.

-For example, if AU Core Patient Profile name element is labelled *Must Support* and has *Must Support* sub-elements "family” and “given”.
+For example, if AU Core Patient Profile name element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
 When claiming conformance to this profile:
-- AU Core Responders **SHALL** be capable of providing a value in `Patient.name.family` and `Patient.name.given`.
+- AU Core Responder **SHALL** populate a value in `Patient.name.family` and `Patient.name.given`.
-- AU Core Requestors **SHALL** be capable of processing a Patient resource with a value in `Patient.name.family` and `Patient.name.given`.
+- AU Core Requester **SHALL** accept a Patient resource without error if `Patient.name` present and containing valid values in `family` and `given` sub-element.

 ##### Must Support - Resource References
 Some elements labelled as *Must Support* reference multiple resource types or profiles (e.g., Observation.performer).
-AU Core Responders **SHALL** support at least one referenced resource or profile data type for each element listed in the table below.
-AU Core Requesters **SHALL** support all referenced resources or profiles listed in the table below.
+- AU Core Responder **SHALL** populate the element with at least one referenced resource or profile types allowed.
+- AU Core Requester **SHALL** accept resource without error if element present and containing any referenced resource or profile types allowed.

+The table below provides a list of AU Core profile elements that allow multiple referenced resource or profile types.

 AU Core Profile |Must Support Element|Reference
 ---|---|---